 Did I buy it?
 Of course I did – I had a social conscience thank you!
 Years later at Poly the subject of Band Aid came up in a conversation where someone in the group admitted he hadn’t bought the single and had simply taped it off the radio.
 We were all appalled.

 For some reason the play out music this week is “Ghostbusters” by Ray Parker Jr despite it having already reached its commercial peak and was now coming down the charts.
 I blame Simon Bates and his Christmas office party vibe.

 |Order of appearance||Artist||Song||Did I Buy it?|

-|Spandau Ballet||I’ll Fly For You||No but I had the “Parade” LP it came from|
+|Spandau Ballet||Round And Round||No but I had the LP “Parade”|

 I make no claim to the rights of this show and all ownership and contents including logos and graphics belongs totally to the BBC.